twistedturtle/ShanWanTwin_2-4Ghz_Linux/README.md

-#### To install on Arch or Arch based distros, such as Manjaro, download the PKGBUILD and run `makepkg -si`.
+#### To install on Arch based distros download the PKGBUILD and run `makepkg -si`.

+For further information consult https://wiki.archlinux.org/title/Makepkg#Usage